by Joseph Cohen

 If you don’t enjoy the tasks involved in studying a particular topic, you will probably not like the day-to-day experience of a job that relies on skills that you hated studying.
 Moreover, if you don’t like the day-to-day experience of your work, it is hard to stay engaged on the job.
 Staying engaged with your work is important for developing as a professional once you leave school.

-In my personal opinion, the best reason to pursue a degree in sociology is that you love the topic and feel that you have some aptitude for it.
+The best reason to pursue a degree in sociology is that you love the topic and feel that you have some aptitude for it.